This cells setups the environment when executed in Google Colab.

 if FORWARD_MODEL == "MCX":

-fluence_fname = cedalion.datasets.get_precomputed_fluence(DATASET, HEAD_MODEL)
+fluence_fname = cedalion.data.get_precomputed_fluence(DATASET, HEAD_MODEL)

 elif FORWARD_MODEL == "NIRFASTER":